 - Muppy, a slug-like alien from Mana Khemia: Alchemists of Al-Revis roughly around a fourth of the size of the other playable characters, can still equip armor that comfortably fits his otherwise human allies.

 - In Dragon Age: Origins, any suit of armor will fit anyone, be they a stocky dwarf, a slender elven girl, or a towering human male.
+To say nothing of your giant Qunari.
+Fortunately, averted with Shale, who uses a separate line of equipment.

 - Averted in Venetica: any armor found by the player has to be taken to the blacksmith to be tailored.